 Everything we have discussed so far is only hot air and electrons unless you manage to actually ingrain wise safety habits into your soul.
 I don’t know how it works for you, but the steps below work for me.
 Whatever it takes please develop good, engrained safety habits.

 Step 1: When you have an accident (and you will), stop working and figure out how it happened, and what you could have done to avoid it.
-Hopefully it won’t be while waiting for X-ray results after an iron worker drops a bunch of steel decking cutoffs on you from 14 stories above (that lesson in gravity cost me a tendon in my hand and destroyed a perfectly good hardhat).
+Hopefully it won’t be while waiting for X-ray results after an iron worker drops a bunch of steel decking cutoffs on you from 14 stories above (that lesson in gravity cost me a tendon in my hand, scars on back and shoulders, lost days at work (back when no compensation was provided for such incidents), and destroyed a perfectly good hardhat).
+On the plus side, I instantly discovered a hidden talent for creative curse words!

-Step 2: Every time you find yourself in a similar situation, stop and consider if the same bloody thing could happen again, and what you need to do differently.
-For instance, figuring out a clamping arrangement that keeps your left hand out of the path of travel of a bloodthirsty paring chisel is something worth taking a few seconds to do.
+Step 2: Every time you find yourself in a similar situation, stop and consider if the same bloody thing could happen again, and what you should do differently.
+For instance, figuring out a clamping arrangement that keeps your left hand out of the path of travel of a bloodthirsty carving chisel is something worth taking a few seconds to do.
+Remember, prevention beats Prozac.

 Step 3: Remember the pain and embarrassment of the original accident to help you make the process of thinking through potential ouchy incidents, and then using the solutions you developed automatic.
 In this way a good habit is born.

-There is one thing I can promise Gentle Reader: you will find a severed tendon or damaged nerves in a hand or foot to be more than just inconvenient.
+There is one thing I can promise Gentle Reader from personal experience: you will find a severed tendon or damaged nerves in a hand or foot to be more than just inconvenient.
 And if, like me, fashion is your life, scars may tragically preclude your picture from ever appearing in the Swimsuit Issue of Sports Illustrated.
 Such a loss!

 Be careful.
+Keep safety a high priority.
 Develop good habits and make them automatic.
-Don’t let your tools bite you or anyone else, even if they beg with those big puppy-dog eyes.
+And don’t let your tools bite you or anyone else, even if they beg with those big puppy-dog eyes.

 If you have questions or would like to learn more about our tools, please click the “Pricelist” link here or at the top of the page and use the “Contact Us” form located immediately below.